OgarProject/Ogar/README.md

 * *:80 - for the master server
 * *:443 - for the game server

 Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports. **If you are getting an EADDRINUSE error, it means that the port required to run Ogar is being used.
 Usuallly, Skpye is the culprit.
 To solve this, either close out skype, or change the serverPort value in gameserver.ini to a different port.
-You will have to change your connection ip to 127.0.0.1:PORT**
+You will have to change your connection url to "agar.io?127.0.0.1:PORT"**

 Once the server is running, you can connect (locally) by typing "agar.io?127.0.0.1:443" into your browser's address bar.
 No client side mods are needed to connect.